 Once registered with the Implementation Repository, the server can be activated by the Orbix daemon or launched manually.

-You can terminate the OrbixNames server in the same way as any Orbix server; that is, by using the killitkillitj utility on UNIX, or the Graphical Server Manager utility.
+You can terminate the OrbixNames server in the same way as any Orbix server; that is, by using the killitj utility or the Graphical Server Manager utility.